xericguzman/instabox/README.md

 ## Your Assignment

-Start out by forking this repository.
+Start out by forking this repository, then creating an `index.html` and a `styles.css` file.
+Add the HTML starter code to `index.html` and remember to import `styles.css`.

-You'll be working on replicating this website:
+Your task is to recreate the following layout:

 ![photo of instagram's profile on... instagram](./assets/goal.png)

+Good luck!

 ## Guidelines